MrCabss69/RepoGPT/README.md

 # RepoGPT

-RepoGPT is a tool designed to summarize the code in a repository.
-It works iterating code repositories and generating detailed and structured project summaries -  based on the .md files, and the docstrings.
+RepoGPT is a tool designed to summarize the  code (*.py) and docs (*.md) files in a repository.
+It works iterating through directories and generating detailed and structured project summaries - including classes, functions and and the docstrings.
+It supports .txt or .json output files, ready for your favourite LLM to ingest!

 Inspired by the [gpt-repository-loader](https://github.com/mpoon/gpt-repository-loader) and [gptrepo](https://github.com/zackees/gptrepo/tree/main).